 People buy life insurance policies to provide financial support to their loved ones once they die.
 This makes the death benefit the most important part of the policy.
 But what is the death benefit exactly and how does it work?
 These are questions life insurance beneficiaries should ask to ensure they can collect their insurance check without issues.

-Definition: What Is a Death Benefit and How Does It Work?
+What Is a Life Insurance Death Benefit: Definition and How It Works?

 The death benefit is the payment insurance companies make to the beneficiaries of a life insurance policy after the insured dies.
-When it comes to life insurance policies, the beneficiary will receive the death benefit if the policy was in force when the insured passed away.
+When it comes to how life insurance works, the beneficiary will receive the death benefit if the policy was in force when the insured passed away.

 Who Gets the Life Insurance Death Benefit?